LivingLegacyMedia/vowbound/chapter_11.md

 "You took this from my room?
 When?"

 "When you were bonding with the second coin.
 You were unconscious for hours."
-Mira's voice was quiet.
-"I didn't know what Draven would demand.
-Didn't know I'd end up betraying you.
-But I kept thinking—if things went wrong, we'd need resources.
-Allies.
-So I took it.
-Just in case."

-"Just in case you needed insurance against both of us?"

-"Just in case we both survived and needed help."
-She met his eyes.
-"I know you don't trust me.
-I don't blame you.
-But right now, this list is all we have."

-Cassian studied the names, the careful notes.
-His father had known this day might come.
-Had built a network not just for himself, but for whoever came after.
+Mira pulled out a folded paper from inside her coat.
+"Your father's list.
+I grabbed this too—from your room.
+Contacts.
+People who owe him debts.
+There's a guild safe house three miles north—someone named Seris.
+That's our best option."

+Cassian took the paper and pocketed it without looking.
+He'd read it later.
+Right now, survival mattered more than studying names.

 "Come on," Mira said.
 "We need to move before Draven finishes with the others and comes hunting."